lewis6991/pckr.nvim/README.md

 > API here will be similar to what it was before with the only exception being the
 > final argument to every command will be a callback which is called when the operation finishes.

-`packer` exposes the following functions for common plugin management operations.
+`pckr` exposes the following functions for common plugin management operations.
 In all of the below, `plugins` is an optional table of plugin names; if not provided, the default is "all managed plugins":

-- `packer.install(plugins)`: Install the specified plugins if they are not already installed
+- `pckr.install(plugins)`: Install the specified plugins if they are not already installed
-- `packer.update(plugins)`: Update the specified plugins, installing any that are missing
+- `pckr.update(plugins)`: Update the specified plugins, installing any that are missing
-- `packer.update(opts, plugins)`: First argument can be a table specifying options, such as `{preview_updates = true}` to preview potential changes before updating (same as `PackerUpdate --preview`).
+- `pckr.update(opts, plugins)`: First argument can be a table specifying options, such as `{preview_updates = true}` to preview potential changes before updating (same as `PckrUpdate --preview`).
-- `packer.clean()`: Remove any disabled or no longer managed plugins
+- `pckr.clean()`: Remove any disabled or no longer managed plugins

 ## Debugging
-`packer.nvim` logs to `stdpath(cache)/packer.nvim.log`.
+`pckr.nvim` logs to `stdpath(cache)/pckr.nvim.log`.
 Looking at this file is usually a good start if something isn't working as expected.